Auzzie Quick Reference

 This module performs sub-audio rate amplitude modulation (or tremolo) on the input, with adjustable frequency and waveform shape.

 These modules perform various audio routing or mixing tasks.

-This module lets you record a audio signal into a buffer, to be passed on to the sampler modules that work with buffers (APLAYR and GRANUL8R).
-Connect the outlet of this module to the right inlet of those buffer-playing modules.
+This module lets you record an audio signal into a buffer, to be passed on to the sampler modules.
+Connect the outlet of this module to the right inlet of the player modules.